For Faculty: Procedures for Providing Academic Accommodations

 The student with a disability will attempt to find someone in the class to take notes for him or her.
 If s/he does not succeed, the student may ask the faculty member to announce in class that there is a need for a note taker.
 Faculty members should protect the student's right to privacy by not offering her/his name to the class.

-Faculty can direct interested student note takers to contact Disabilities Services (3-1674 or firstname.lastname@example.org).
-Disabilities Services will provide a list of prospective note takers to the student with a disability, who can then contact these individuals and assume responsibility for engaging one as a note taker.
-Students choosing to become note takers are paid by Disabilities Services at an hourly rate.
+Faculty may direct interested student note takers to contact our staff (x3-1674 or firstname.lastname@example.org), SDS will provide a list of potential note takers to the student with a disability, who then may contact these individuals and assume responsibility for engaging one as a note taker.
+Students choosing to become note takers are paid by SDS at an hourly rate.

-The Disabilities Services can assist the student by providing tips on selecting an appropriate note taker.
-However, it is the student's responsibility to monitor note takers for accuracy and timely delivery of notes.
-Any discrepancies should be reported to Disabilities Services immediately.
-If a student needs assistance in this process, s/he should feel free to contact Disabilities Services.
+Student Disabilities Services can assist the student by providing tips on selecting an appropriate note taker.
+However, it is the student’s responsibility to monitor note takers for accuracy and timely delivery of notes.
+Any discrepancies should be reported to SDS immediately.
+If a student needs assistance, in this process, s/he should feel free to contact SDS (x3-1674 or email@example.com).

 If the student cannot find or maintain a note taker and the faculty member has made "a good faith effort" to facilitate the finding of one, it need not be the role of faculty to then assume this responsibility for making sure that the student has a note taker.
 Some faculty do assume this responsibility, but doing so is their choice.